 Feasting like a Hobbit — baked eggplant with parmesan and roasted tomatoes!

-Chow down on Hobbit pancakes, forged eggs, a magic garden salad, pizza, and more!
-I had a homemade baked eggplant dish and Paul had the sliders.
+Chow down on Hobbit pancakes, fondue, a magic garden salad, pizza, and more!
+I had a homemade baked eggplant dish, and Paul had the sliders.

 Both the food and service were great, and we enjoyed our Shire meal by a cozy fire inside the restaurant!
 You can check out the full menu here.

-Although we didn’t have time to grab a drink in the tavern, it is one of the cutest buildings you’ll pass when you first walk in Hobbitenango.
+Although we didn’t have time to grab a drink in the tavern, it’s one of the cutest buildings you’ll pass when you first walk in Hobbitenango.

-Considering that Hobbitenango is an eco-park, created among friends with a love for the franchise, and considering that it’s the next best (or at least, closest) thing to the real Shire set all the way over in New Zealand, then yes — it’s worth visiting!
+Considering that Hobbitenango is an eco-park created by those who love the franchise and that it’s the next best (or at least, closest) thing to the real Shire set all the way in New Zealand, then yes—it’s worth visiting!

 What hides behind the blue-doored hobbit hole…